kmadhu998/Ai-powered-Resume-Screening-and-Ranking-Sytem/README.md

 - Label Data: Label the resumes based on job categories or relevance scores.

-- Create a Web Interface: Use Flask or Streamlit to create a web interface for uploading resumes and job descriptions.
+- Create a Web Interface: Use Streamlit to create a web interface for uploading resumes and job descriptions.